 Covers field practices and application of equipment utilized in professional land surveying.
 Emphasizes tactile learning with strong team orientation.
-Prerequisite: CVL143 with a grade of C or better; and concurrent enrollment in CVL161A: or consent of instructor.
+Prerequisite: CVL143 with a grade of C or better; and concurrent enrollment in CVL161A; or consent of instructor.
+Corequisite: CVL161A.
 Offered as needed

-CVL162A Plane Surveying 2-Lecture 2 class hr/wk, 2 cr.
+CVL162A Plane Surveying 2-Lecture

 Continues Plane Surveying 1.
 Studies distance and direction measurement, employing total stations with external data collectors, traversing and associated office computations, areas and volumes, circular curves, vertical curves and outlines of public land surveys.
 Prerequisite: CVL144 with a grade of C or better; and concurrent enrollment in CVL162B; or consent of instructor.
+Corequisite: CVL162B.
 Offered as needed